About the profile areas

 persons per hectare

 Settlement of the area dates from the early 1800s, spurred by the construction of the Great South Road (Hume Highway) in 1814.
 Land was used mainly for timber-getting, farming and market gardening.
 Expansion took place in the late 1800s and early 1900s, spurred by the construction of railway lines.
 Rapid growth took place during the 1920s and early 1930s.
 Significant development occurred during the immediate post-war years.
-The population increased from the early 1990s, a result of new dwellings being added to the area.
+The population generally increased from the early 1990s as new dwellings were added to the area.
 Growth in recent years has largely been from infill development (medium and high density housing).

 Bankstown Balance is an established residential, commercial and industrial area.

-Major features of the area include Homemaker City, Bankstown-Lidcombe Hospital, Ruse Park, Bankstown City Sports Complex, Apex Park, Cos Egan Reserve, Dorothy Park, Gardenia Avenue Reserve, Maxwell Reserve, Thella Kenway Reserve, Stevens Reserve, Wood Park and several schools.
+Major features of the area include Home Focus Bankstown, Bankstown-Lidcombe Hospital, Ruse Park, Bankstown City Sports Complex, Apex Park, Cos Egan Reserve, Dorothy Park, Gardenia Avenue Reserve, Hoskins Reserve, Maxwell Reserve, Pullen Reserve, Stevens Reserve, Thella Kenway Reserve, Wood Park and several schools.